 Chicken Fettuccine Alfredo

-This Chicken Fettuccine Alfredo is made in ONE pot with just SIX ingredients and in 30 minutes!
-It really doesn't get easier or more flavorful than this.
+This Chicken Fettuccine Alfredo is made in one pan with just a few simple ingredients!
+Ready in 30 minutes, it really doesn't get easier or more flavorful than this.

 Prep Time 5 minutes